leo-editor/leo-editor/leo/doc/importers.md

 The Importer class is organized as pipeline:

-- Stage 1 creates the nodes.
+##- Stage 1 creates the nodes.

-- Stage 2 post-processes the nodes in several sub-stages.
+##- Stage 2 post-processes the nodes in several sub-stages.

-- Stage 3 finishes up in a language independent way.
+##- Stage 3 finishes up in a language independent way.

 Subclasses of the Importer class may further customize the importers by overriding severa short methods.

 ##Almost all importers will work the same way
-### Almost all importers will work the same way

 After the old importer classes are retired, almost all importers will be subclasses of the Importer class, except for the following: